Discover the Versatility of Lobster Meat in Various Dishes

 In a large saucepan, melt the butter over medium heat.

-Continue to cook and whisk until the mixture thickens, about 5-7 minutes.
+Cook and whisk until the mixture thickens, about 5-7 minutes.

 Add the Cheese:

-Reduce the heat to low and gradually add the shredded cheddar, Gruyère, and grated Parmesan cheeses to the sauce, stirring until the cheese is melted and the sauce is smooth.
+Reduce the heat to low and gradually add the shredded cheddar, Gruyère, and grated Parmesan cheese to the sauce, stirring until the cheese is melted and smooth.
+Season the cheese sauce with cayenne pepper, salt, and black pepper to taste.

 Combine Lobster, Pasta, and Cheese Sauce:

 Stir the cooked lobster meat and pasta into the cheese sauce, ensuring everything is well coated.
+Bake (Optional).
+Preheat your oven to 350°F (175°C).

 Transfer the lobster mac and cheese mixture to a greased baking dish.